allkern/Lynes/README.md

 An experimental NES emulator written in C++

 ## Current state
-Some NROM (mapper 0) and MMC1 (mapper 1) games are playable.
+Useable.
 This is a non-exhaustive list of playable games:
 - Super Mario Bros.
 - Tetris
 - Dr. Mario